symPiotr/amplicon_analysis_pipeline/README.md

 ### Section 1.
 The overview of our amplicon sequencing data
 Most of our libraries comprise a mix of amplicons for five targets expected in insects:
 * Insect cytochrome oxidase I (COI) gene    [length: ~418 bp, plus primers]
 * Bacterial 16S rRNA v4 and v1-v2 regions   [length: ~253 bp or ~300 bp, plus primers]
 * Fungal ITS1 and ITS2 regions              [highly variable length]

 The libraries are sequenced on Illumina in 250bp paired-end or 300bp paired-end modes, resulting in reads with the following organization:

 R1: [VariableLengthInsert][Forward_Primer][Sequence of interest ..............]\
 R2: [VariableLengthInsert][Reverse_Primer][Sequence of interest ..............]\
-    Note: We are currently using variable length inserts of 0 to 3 bp only for COI and 16S-v4 targets!
+&nbsp;&nbsp;&nbsp;&nbsp;Note: We are currently using variable length inserts of 0 to 3 bp only for COI and 16S-v4 targets!

 The sequences are or will soon be listed in the file [amplicon_sequences.txt](amplicon_sequences.txt).

 &nbsp;

 ### Section 2.
-Ensuring that you have access to the necessary software
+Setting up working environment
 Before getting started on any analyses, make sure that you have access to all the necessary software.
-If you work on the Institute cluster, you should have access as long as you have "/mnt/matrix/symbio/bin" in your PATH, and especially once you have activated "symbio" conda environment.
+If you work on the Institute cluster, you should have access as long as you have "/mnt/matrix/symbio/bin" in your PATH.
+It may also help to activate "symbio" conda environment.
 Specifically, you want to be able to use:

 * pear
 * usearch